The Best Authentic Road Trip to Victoria’s Silo Art Trail and the Artists Behind the Murals

 Take a road trip with a difference – travel along the Silo Art Trail in Victoria, Australia.
 See how disused grain silos have been transformed into unusual, towering art canvases.
 Each canvas is unique, with murals reflecting the people, landscape and culture of the community in which they appear.

-Empty grain silos are scattered around rural Australia.
-Silo art projects (with the first being undertaken in 2015) have become a national phenomenon; appearing in Victoria, New South Wales, Western Australian, South Australia, and Queensland.
+Empty grain storage silos are scattered around rural Australia.
+Silo art projects (with the first completed in 2015) have become a national phenomenon, appearing in Victoria, New South Wales, Western Australian, South Australia, and Queensland.
 The silos provide a canvas for creations that are reinvigorating some of Australia’s smallest and most remote regional towns.
-They have become a lifesaver for rural communities; bringing tourism to towns that have been seriously struggling due to economic decline.
-These towns now have a future.
+They have become a lifesaver for rural communities, bringing tourism to towns that have been seriously struggling due to economic decline.

 Perhaps the best-known silo art project is the painted silos in Western Victoria; in the Wimmera Mallee region.
-Here, there are 6 painted silos stretching for a distance of 200 kilometres from Rupanyup in the south (if coming from Ballarat, as we did) to Patchewollock in the north.
+Here, six painted silos form a 200-kilometre route from Rupanyup in the south (if coming from Ballarat, as we did) to Patchewollock in the north.
 This is the Silo Art Trail.

-My sister and I took a 12-day road trip around parts of Victoria at the end of April – from Albury to Bendigo, to Ballarat, to Hopetoun, to Sea Lake, to Rochester, and back to Albury.
+My sister and I took a 12-day road trip around regional Victoria – from Albury to Bendigo, to Ballarat, to Hopetoun, to Sea Lake, to Rochester, and back to Albury.
 The road trip deliberately incorporated the Silo Art Trail in the Wimmera Mallee region as I had read so much about it and had a strong desire to see the murals for myself.
-This desire was heightened after visiting the silo art in North-East Victoria.
+My desire was heightened after visiting the painted silos in North East Victoria.

-The national and international artists whose murals appear on the silos spent time visiting the region and meeting the locals before transforming each grain silo into an epic work of art; with each mural telling a unique story about the host town.
+The national and international artists whose murals appear on the silos spent time visiting the region and meeting the locals before transforming each grain silo into an epic work of art.
+Each mural tells a unique story about the host town.

 The level of detail the artists have achieved in their murals is impressive.
 Something I find astonishing given the scale of the artworks.
 How do you create such fine detail with an aerosol can?

 The Silo Art Trail was conceived in 2016 after the success of the first artwork in Brim.
-What started as a small community project by the Brim Active Community Group to save their town from extinction, resulted in widespread international media attention and an influx of visitors to the region and the idea for the trail was born.
+What started as a small community project by the Brim Active Community Group to save their town from extinction resulted in widespread international media attention and an influx of visitors to the region.
+The idea for the Trail was born.

 Whether in a car, motorhome or towing a caravan, parking is not a problem at any of the silos.